shieldfy/API-Security-Checklist/README.md

 - [ ] Don't extract the algorithm from the header.
 Force the algorithm in the backend (`HS256` or `RS256`).
 - [ ] Make token expiration (`TTL`, `RTTL`) as short as possible.
 - [ ] Don't store sensitive data in the JWT payload, it can be decoded [easily](https://jwt.io/#debugger-io).
-- [ ] Avoid storing too much or growing up data.
+- [ ] Avoid storing too much data.
 JWT is usually shared in headers and they have a size limit.

 ### OAuth
 - [ ] Always validate `redirect_uri` server-side to allow only whitelisted URLs.